 An artistic assistant’s mandate is made up of a research assignment of 70%, in preparation for a PhD in the Arts, and 30% of educational tasks.

 Candidates who wish to engage in doctoral research in the arts without School of Arts funding can apply for affiliation to KASK & Conservatory as guest researchers.
-There are two evaluation rounds each year:
+There are two evaluation rounds each year for guest researcher applications:

 - deadline 15 April